r-amos/tvivl/content/posts/stuff.md

-Layered architecture is the architecture I am most familiar with, having encountered it extensively in almost all projects I have worked on, and whilst when implemented and enforced with discipline, this approach is solid, it was interesting to read some of the critisms of laeyered architecture, and I was able to identify scenarios in which boundaries had been breached, and the impact this could have.
+Layered architecture is the architecture I am most familiar with, having encountered it extensively in almost all projects I have worked on, and whilst when implemented and enforced with discipline, this approach is solid, it was interesting to read some of the criticisms of layered architecture, and I was able to identify scenarios in which boundaries had been breached, and the impact this could have.

 ```php
 ```

+# Summary

+So, there it is, a bunch of theory around hexagonal architecture.

 # Resources